 A count of the number of jobs available by industry.
 Full- and part-time workers who work or receive compensation from establishments for any part of the pay period including the 12th of the month are counted.

 The rate of increase in the general price level for a given geographic area from one period to the next.
 The two most common price indices used to measure inflation are the Consumer Price Index (CPI) for consumption and the Gross Domestic Product (GDP) price deflator for production.

 The adjusted dollar value or price of a good or service to compensate for inflation.
 Adjusting for inflation allows comparisons in the real value of a good or service over time.

 Inflation-adjusted per capita personal income

-Per person income of an area after adjusting for inflation.
+Average income per person for a specific geographic area after adjusting for inflation.

 Anticipation of higher inflation contributing to faster price increases.

 The underlying foundation or basic physical and organizational structures and facilities such as roads, utilities, schools and hospitals required for a country, region or organization to function well.